Do Whitening Strips Really Work? A Complete, Dentist-Backed Guide

 How Long Do Whitening Results Last?

-Whitening results typically last from a few months to over a year, depending on your lifestyle habits.
+Results typically last from a few months to over a year depending on your habits.

 Tips to Make Whitening Results Last Longer